 Alpinestars make brilliant bike gear but their boots are next level.
 The simple look of these Web Gore-Tex boots masks a raft of features.
 Firstly they’re made with a Gore-Tex membrane, bonded to the full-grain leather upper.
 Additional protection comes in the form of a plastic-moulded shin plate, internal heel and toe counter and additional EVA foam padding in the ankles.
 They feature a grippy vulcanised rubber sole and have removable insoles.
 A perfect option to pile on the miles in comfort.

 TCX was formerly known as Oxtar and they have been making boots for decades.
-The Explorer Evo is another understated touring boot but it has a quality specification sheet.
+The X-5 Plus is another understated touring boot but it has a quality specification sheet.
 Made from a micro-fibre upper with a Gore-Tex membrane, they feature shin, toe and heel armour, stretch panels for added comfort, a high-grip sole and a replaceable footbed insole.

-Richa make some quality biker gear and these Slick Waterproof boots are no exception.
+Richa makes some quality biker gear and these Adventure style Waterproof boots are no exception.
 A simple yet sturdy boot, they’re made from leather and suede and use a Hipora membrane to stay waterproof.
-There are reinforced areas in the heel and tows and a double-layer shift pad.
-A great choice for everyday bikers or scooter riders who want a comfortable protective boot.
+There are reinforced areas in the heel and toes, with CE ankle protection and a double-layer shift pad.
+A great choice for everyday bikers or urban commuters who want a comfortable protective boot.

 DXR are a relatively new French brand but they make a great range of bike gear.
 These Santa Cruz boots are made from full-grain leather and feature a waterproof and breathable membrane.
 Double-stitched in impact areas they also feature soft protection in the heel and a chunky rubber outsole for added grip.
 A great choice for the urban commuter or scooter rider.

-The cheapest (and decent) waterproof boots we could find are these Richa Monza Waterproof boots.
+The cheapest (and decent) waterproof boots we could find are these Richa Zenith Waterproof boots.

 At under £70, they are well-priced.
 Made from leather and textile, they use a Guanatex membrane, a protective shin panel, full-length zip and grippy sole.